tancredi/lxjs-2013-game.js-talk/README.md

 This repo contains the slides of my LXJS 2013 talk and a list of useful resources (Frameworks, tools, etc..) for HTML5 game development.

-The slideshow is built in HTML using [Reveal.js](http://lab.hakim.se/reveal-js/#/).
+The slideshow is built in HTML using [Reveal.js](http://lab.hakim.se/reveal-js/#/), and you can find it in `slides`.

+Also, you can view it [here](http://tancredi.github.io/lxjs-2013-game.js-talk)

 ## FlickBlaster

 Don't forget to check out [FlickBlaster](https://github.com/tancredi/flickblaster-game) - the game developed for the demo.

-Its codebase is fully documented and commented for better reading and understanding.
+Its code base is fully documented and commented for better reading and understanding.

 ## Resources